 The $150 buy-in GGMasters (the original) boasts a $500,000 guaranteed prize pool.
 It originally started with a $250,000 guarantee, and as it got closer to meeting that guarantee, GGPoker bumped it up to $300,000.
 After weeks of overlays, the tournament finally met its $300,000 guaranteed prize money for the first time on March 15.
 Three days later, GGPoker bumped up the guarantee to $400,000 and again to $500,000 after the $400,000 guarantee was met.

-The $25 buy-in Daily GGMasters each carry a $50,000 guarantee and the GGMasters High Rollers features a $1 million guarantee every Sunday.
+The GGMasters High Rollers features a $1 million guarantee every Sunday.

 What is the Structure of GGMasters Tournaments?

-The tournaments allow late registration for 180 minutes (3 hours) through Level 16.
-Players receive 200 big blinds as their starting stack and blind levels change:
+The tournaments allow late registration for approximately 3 hours.
+Players receive 200 big blinds as their starting stack (400 bb for Double Stack) and blind levels change:

 - Every 12 minutes for the original GGMasters